microsoft/CopilotChatAnalytics/README.md

 - `User.Read.All`
 - `Organization.Read.All`

+For Purview data, you will need one of the following roles:

+ - `View-Only Audit Logs role (read-only, recommended for production)`
+ - `Audit Logs role (if write operations needed elsewhere)`
+ - `Member of appropriate role groups in Microsoft Purview compliance portal`

 These permissions are required for both user info and mac licensing data (the latter is technically in Entra as well).

 ---